yugantarjain/Majority---Countries/README.md

 ### User interface (SwiftUI):
 - Uses SwiftUI for the most modern UI code.
-- Uses newest navigation frameworks.
+- Uses the newest navigation frameworks including NavigationStack and .navigationDestination modifier..
 - Uses Swift macros for the latest data modelling capabilites and fast on-device filtering/searching.
+- Leverages SwiftUI's native animation support for a fun feature.

 ### Networking (Combine):
 - Uses the Combine framework for networking with the REST APIs.